 3. Isolated Leg Training (ILT)

-To perform ILT drills start by unclipping one foot.
+To perform ILT drills, start by unclipping one foot.
 You can prop your foot up on a chair or leave it hovering away from your pedal.
 With the opposite foot still clipped in, start pushing the pedal.
 Begin with a low cadence and focus on maintaining consistent tension through your pedal stroke.
-Don’t worry about power during this drill — your power will naturally be low without the help of your other leg.
-You may notice a dead spot in your pedal stroke; if this happens use the kick and pull technique to maintain tension throughout.
-As you progress with these drills and improve you’ll be able to practice pushing higher cadences.
+Don’t worry about power during this drill.
+Naturally, your power will be lower without the help of your other leg.

 4. Single Leg Focus (SLF)